4 Signs You’re Finally Ready to Buy a House

 The steps to buying a house may be many, but if you're willing to put in the effort, the final result—Owning property!
 Painting wherever and whenever you want!
 Earning home equity!—is worth it.
 Having the desire to buy a home and actually being ready to do so are two different things, though.
 Many people want to buy a home, but buying a home takes some financial preparation, and without that prep, the process can be longer, more difficult, or even impossible.

 To distinguish between wanting to buy a home and actually being ready to do so, we turned to Shelby McDaniels, executive director of corporate home lending at JPMorgan Chase.
-McDaniels’ tips can help you decide if now is the time to buy, or if you’re better off renewing your lease and renting for another year.
+McDaniels' tips can help you decide if now is the time to buy a house, or if you're better off renewing your lease and renting for another year.

-If you think you’d like to buy a house someday in the near future, working toward these signs can help you get ready; if you already happen to have your finances in order but have been waiting to take the leap, it may be time to consider when the timing will be right.
+If you think you'd like to buy a house someday in the near future, working toward these signs can help you get ready; if you already happen to have your finances in order but have been waiting to take the leap, it may be time to consider when the timing will be right—especially with many housing markets in overdrive right now.

 Figuring out how to pay for the down payment is one of the top barriers to buying a house.
 Conventional wisdom says down payments should be at least 20 percent of the price of a house, which can be tens of thousands of dollars, depending on how much houses in your area cost.
 That's not always the case, though, McDaniels says.